Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

 Moret served as president and CEO of the Virginia Economic Development Partnership since January 2017, which is the state economic development authority for the Commonwealth of Virginia.
 During his tenure at VEDP, he also served as a member of the State Council of Higher Education for Virginia.

 At VEDP, Moret led Virginia’s successful state-and-local team bid for Amazon’s HQ2, which required aligning the work of hundreds of contributors; architecting a novel, education-centered approach that garnered praise from the Washington Post and Brookings Institution; and leading negotiations with Amazon as well as state executive and legislative leaders.

-Moret previously served as secretary of Louisiana Economic Development (LED), transforming it into one of America’s top state economic development agencies.
-While there, he led business development efforts and built higher ed partnerships that helped secure a wide variety of projects in urban and rural areas, including software/IT centers, food/agricultural processing facilities, and some of the largest foreign direct investment projects in U.S. history.
-Collectively these projects totaled more than $62 billion in capital investment.
-He also established LED FastStart, a custom workforce solutions initiative that The Economist called “probably the most notable statewide workforce-development initiative [in the U.S.].”
-During his tenure, Louisiana rose to its highest-ever position in every national business climate ranking.
+Moret previously served as secretary of Louisiana Economic Development, transforming it into one of the top state economic development agencies in the United States.
+While there, he led business development efforts and built higher education partnerships that helped secure a wide variety of projects in urban and rural areas, including software and information technology centers, food and agricultural processing facilities, and some of the largest foreign direct investment projects in U.S. history.
+Collectively, these projects totaled more than $62 billion in capital investment.
+He also established LED FastStart, a custom workforce solutions initiative that The Economist called “probably the most notable statewide workforce-development initiative” in the U.S. During his tenure, Louisiana rose to its highest-ever position in every national business climate ranking.